huzheng16/MutationalPatterns/README.md

 The MutationalPatterns R package provides a comprehensive set of flexible functions for easy finding and plotting of mutational patterns in Single Nucleotide Variant (SNV) data.

+NEW RELEASE:
+* Faster vcf file read
+* Automatic check and exclusion of positions in vcf with indels and/or multiple alternative alleles
+* Default plotting colours to standard

+NEW FUNCTIONALITIES
+* Function to make chromosome names uniform according to e.g. UCSC standard
+* Transcriptional strand bias analysis
+* Signature extraction (NMF) with transcriptional strand information
+* Enrichment/depletion test for genomic annotations

 Please give credit and cite MutationalPatterns R Package when you use it for your data analysis.
 For information on how to cite this package in your publication execute:

+PAPER ON bioRxiv

   ```{r}
   citation("MutationalPatterns")